RedVoxInc/datawindow-examples/docs/source/troubleshooting.md

 * You may get a list of channel names when accessing data in a Sensor.
 This means that the channel you are trying to access in the Sensor does not exist.
 Use one of the listed channel names.

 * Timestamps are often adjusted from the raw data values due to differences in device clock timing.
-You may access the raw data values using the `unaltered_data_timestamps()` function.
+Refer to the [time synchronization page](03a_time_synchronization.md#calculating-the-offset) for details on how timestamps are updated.
+You may access the raw data timestamps using the `unaltered_data_timestamps()` function.
 See example below:

 ```python
 from redvox.common.data_window import DataWindow